Reviews You Can Rely On

 Slippery Taffeta liner

 Why we love it: Unlike two bags that you might just zip together, the Tru.Comfort 20 Doublewide features two built-in blankets, allowing either sleeper to adjust their warmth during the night.
-That makes it particularly good for partners who tend to sleep best at different temperatures.
+The built-in blankets also reduce cold air drafts that can gather at the center of a double bag that's been zipped together, creating a warmer experience for both people and makes this bag particularly good for partners who tend to sleep best at different temperatures.
 “When I am packing up a car or setting up our tent in a drive-up site, I love having all the amenities,” noted one tester.

 Should you buy it?
 Although we enjoyed the smooth feel of the Taffeta lining fabric at first, we did not like the slipperiness of this material in practice.
 This isn't an issue when you're zipped inside the main bag, but it did cause the built-in blankets to slip off our bodies occasionally.
 We should also note that at 8.8 pounds, this bag is much too heavy for backpacking.
 Nevertheless, it's a great choice for any pair seeking a comfortable two-person sleeping bag for camping near the trailhead.